 The dark web is where cybercriminals store and sell personal identifiable information (PII) illegally.
 Our dark web surveillance scans the dark web and scours an ever-evolving complex of more than 200 million compromised machines, networks, and web services that Allstate Identity Protection and other leading cybersecurity firms identify.
 Our surveillance is specifically designed to find identifying PII like an email address, credit card numbers, and even passwords you use and alert you immediately.

-Allstate Identity Protection reimburses you for financial expenses incurred due to the direct result of any confirmed identity theft, such as costs to file reports, legal defense expenses, and lost wages incurred as a result of resolving the fraud.
+Allstate Identity Protection Essentials and Premier plans reimburses you for certain financial expenses incurred due to the direct result of any confirmed identity theft, such as costs to file reports, legal defense expenses, and lost wages incurred as a result of resolving the fraud.
 The Allstate Identity Protection Premier Plan also reimburses you for funds stolen from financial accounts resulting from any confirmed identity theft.
 Before we reimburse stolen funds, we will first attempt to remediate the issue through our standard process.
 Reimbursement for expenses and stolen funds incurred due to the direct result of any confirmed identity fraud occurring while you are subscribed is outlined in the Summary Description of Benefits for the Personal Internet & Identity Coverage Policy.
-This benefit is underwritten and administered by Assurant.
+This benefit is underwritten and administered by American Bankers Insurance Company of Florida, an Assurant company.
 Please refer to the underlying policy and summary of benefits for terms, conditions, and exclusions of coverage, which are available in your online account.
 Coverage may not be available in all jurisdictions.
 For more information, see our Terms & Conditions.

 Allstate Identity Protection is available to those that have a Social Security number and reside in the U.S. There is no age limit or floor for enrolled family members; from infants to adult children you support, you and up to four additional family members are covered.
 You may not enroll your spouse or other family members or dependents who are over the age of 18 into credit monitoring.
 Any such spouse, adult family member or adult dependent must register for credit monitoring and pass identity verification separately.